ebjornset/DryGen/docs/verbs/index.md

 show_sidebar: false
 menubar: verbs_menu
 ---
-In the left menu you see links to all the verbs dry-gen supports.

-Each of these pages gives you an overview of the options and an options file template for the verb.
+The  menu on the left lists all the dry-gen verbs.
+Each of these pages will give you an overview of the verb's options and an options file template for the verb.

 {% include notification.html
 message="You can always get the information about the options for a verb by running the command